ezhilmi/server-monitoring-tools/README.md

 ## Change the total seconds
 For sar
-sar -u [interval] [total seconds]
+- sar -u [interval] [total seconds]

 For nvidia-smi
-timeout [total seconds] nvidia-smi
+- timeout [total seconds] nvidia-smi

+For powerjoular
-For powerjoular, nmanually interrupt the script
+- manually interrupt the script

 ##Benchmark tools used
 - AI-Benchmark